Last Updated: June 17, 2024

 Personal Life

-DeWitt was arrested for drunk driving in El Segundo, California on July 4, 2009.
-Police pulled her over after she drove past a barricade near a park and she was arrested after she exhibited signs she had been drinking and subsequently failed the sobriety test she was given.
+DeWitt was arrested for drunk driving in El Segundo, California, on July 4, 2009.
+Police pulled her over after she drove past a barricade near a park, and she was arrested after she exhibited signs that she had been drinking and subsequently failed the sobriety test she was given.
 She was booked and cited but released after she paid her own bond.
 On May 27, 2010, DeWitt pleaded no contest to a misdemeanor and was placed on three years' probation.
 She was also ordered to undergo a nine-month alcohol addiction program.
 She was also ordered to pay a $510 fine.
 A second misdemeanor count was dismissed in exchange for her no contest plea.

 Joyce DeWitt Career Earnings